trailmusic/Field/tools/docs/README.md

-# Min-Phase FIR Tools – Complete User Manual
+# Field Ranger – Complete User Manual

+**Patrol quality, phase, and oversampling.**

-This document provides comprehensive guidance for the min-phase FIR toolchain, including console tools, desktop applications, CI/CD automation, and Field plugin integration.
+This document provides comprehensive guidance for Field Ranger, including console tools, desktop applications, CI/CD automation, and Field plugin integration.

 > **What is this?**
 > These tools convert textbook-clean **linear-phase** filters into punchier **minimum-phase** versions with the *same tone* (same frequency shape) but **no pre-echo**.
 You can preview impulse/step/magnitude, compare with a baseline, then export headers your plugin uses for **oversampling/anti-alias** stages.